 At the end of the gorge are the kiosks at Old Agia Roumeli, where you can find welcome refreshments and the Samaria thyme honey, made from the herbs growing wild here.

-To return, take the ferry east to Loutro & Sfakia or west to Sougia &Paleohora and take a local bus back to Chania or Rethymnon, or relax and stay a while in the relaxed south coast of Crete.
+To return, take the ferry east to Loutro and Sfakia or west to Sougia & Palaiochora and take a local bus back to Chania or Rethymnon, or relax and stay a while in the peaceful south coast of Crete.